-NCERT solutions for class 11 Physics chapter 15 Waves has been created by our team of subject experts with an objective to help students in their finals.
+NCERT solutions for class 11 Physics Chapter 15 Waves has been created by our team of subject experts with an objective to help students in their class 11 examinations.
 These books include the solution for all the questions given in the NCERT Physics textbooks.
-By practicing questions from the NCERT solutions for class 11 Physics chapter 15, students can gain more information about the chapter and can also have a quick review before their finals.
+By practising questions from the NCERT solutions for Class 11 Physics Chapter 15, students can gain more information about the chapter and can also have a quick review before their finals.

 Q1.
 A 5 kg string is under 400 Newton of tension.
 The string is stretched to 40.0 m.
 If one end of the string is given a transverse jerk, find the amount of time taken by the disturbance take to reach the other end?